Rheumatoid Arthritis

 Treatment

 There is no cure for RA.
-The goal of treatment is to slow damage, ease pain, and improve movement.
-Steps may include:
+The goal is to manage the disease by slowing damage, easing pain, and improving movement.
+Choices are:

 Medicine

 Medicine can help to stop or slow inflammation that causes damage to the joints.
-Medicine may change over time and include:
+It may change over time and include:

 Joint Movement and Flexibility

 Physical and occupational therapy can help to keep joints flexible.
-They may also be able to provide tools or devices to ease stress on very weak or sore joints.
+Tools and devices may also be used to ease stress on weak or sore joints.
 Regular exercise may also be helpful.

 Surgery